Magazine Cover, for TIME: MAID-Canada’s Euthanasia Problem

 Who’s reading and why care?

 The audience of TIME magazine is 47.69% male and 52.31% female.
 The largest age group of visitors are 25 – 34 year olds.
-For the topic of euthanasia in Canada as of 2020 I wanted to target people who are either involved in a medical or social service as well as those who value family and connections because that is who the problem best connects with.
-By understanding this I can better design to elicit a reaction from this audience and therefore have the design be successful.
+For the topic of euthanasia in Canada as of 2020 we wanted to target people who are either involved in a medical or social service as well as those who value family and connections because that is who the problem best connects with.
+By understanding this we can better design to elicit a reaction from this audience and therefore have the design be successful.

 What does the audience think and feel?